what is falling action in a story?

 This section can help make the story more believable and realistic and add a sense of closure for the audience.

-Overall, falling action is a time of change and growth for the story’s characters.
+Overall, the falling action is a time of change and growth for the story’s characters.
 After experiencing all they have been through, they are often not the same people they were at the beginning of the story.

 As such, the falling action is an integral part of any story, as it illustrates this inner change for the characters moving forward after the main conflict has been resolved.
 It is often what makes readers truly care about the characters and their journey.

-Falling action vs. Rising Action – How Are They Different?
+Falling Action vs. Rising Action

 In storytelling, falling action occurs as the part of the plot after the climax.
 The rising action is the part of the plot that happens before the climax.